-Why automate law firm processes?
+Why automate legal workflow processes?

-- If you’re a solo or small firm, automation levels the playing field by enabling you to stay competitive on a smaller budget.
+And if you’re a solo or small firm, automation levels the playing field by enabling you to stay competitive on a smaller budget.

 1. Choose what to automate

 The key is to start with one thing at a time.
 And in particular, start with one thing that you don’t like.
-Now, think of all the tasks that if you didn’t have to do them, you’d be a lot happier.

 2. Evaluate the value of each task